maccradar/sherpa-com-mediator/doc/Integration.md

 ### Introduction

-The purpose of this meeting was to desing and implement the communication part of the SHERPA project related to the work done by LKU and KUL.
+The purpose of this meeting was to design and implement the communication part of the SHERPA project related to the work done by LKU and KUL.